copperlight/copperlight.github.io/docs/github/how-i-built-my-site.md

 If you are relying on a system Python, consider following these instructions:
 [Install the Latest Python Versions on Mac OSX].

-Install [MkDocs] and [Material for MkDocs].
-These two packages will bring along all the necessary dependencies for a fully functioning site.
+Install [Material for MkDocs].
+This package will bring along all the necessary dependencies, including [MkDocs], for a fully functioning site.

 ```bash
 pip install mkdocs-material